 Use A Very Supportive Breastfeeding Pillow

 It’s important that you have really good support while breastfeeding.
 If you don’t you’ll hunch over and struggle to support your child and this creates a lot of pull on the breast tissue.
 Your back will also hurt!
 Here’s the very best and most supportive breastfeeding pillow you can buy on Amazon.
-It’s adjustable so you can get the right support as your babe grows.
 Here’s a good back support for you too.

 Other Postpartum Health Posts: